Turkey for Lillian

 This is Lillian’s first time pursuing giant wildfowl, and it’s exciting to hear the distant gobbling of Toms on the move.
 The only problem is they don’t seem to be moving any closer.
 After being shunned for an hour Dylan points to a narrow strip of trees and whispers, “I think I know where they are.”
 We dart across the field and into the woods to look out over an adjacent field.
 Standing, Dylan conceals himself behind a Jake decoy and makes a series of hen yelps with a mouth call, punctuated by the spitting and drumming sounds of a bird in strut.

-The adaptability and expertise of this Gobblestalker Calls pro staffer is clearly illustrated when a group of four Jakes comes running in from 50 yards out.
+The adaptability and expertise of this Gobblestalker Calls pro staffer are clearly illustrated when a group of four Jakes comes running in from 50 yards out.
 Distance and lack of cover for Lillian make it a difficult shot for a bow, but my shotgun is leveled and when one of the Jakes appears within a break in the trees, I pull the trigger, and the bird folds.

 A Classic Hunt